PolymorphicAgent/MasterProcrastinator/README.md

 # Master Procrastinator
-A simple, client-side task manager with file attachments and drag-and-drop reordering.
-Your data is stored locally in your browser using IndexedDB and LocalStorage, so it never leaves your device!
+A completely client-side task manager.
+Your data is stored locally in your browser, so it never leaves your device!

 ## Warnings
-1. Since this project is entirely client-side, your data is stored in your browser.
-If you clear your browser data or switch browsers/devices, you will lose your tasks and attachments unless you export them first.
-Always back up your data by exporting your task list as a JSON file.
+1. Because your data is stored in your browser, <u>**if you clear your browser data or switch browsers/devices, you will lose your tasks and attachments.**</u> If you plan on clearing your browser history, you can export your task list (including attachments) to a file that can be re-imported later.

-2. It is strongly recommended to not attach  excessively large files, as they will be copied to your browser's IndexedDB.
-This may lead to disk space issues.
+2. It is strongly recommended to <u>**refrain from attaching excessively large files**</u>, as they will be copied to your browser's storage.
+This may lead to disk space and performance issues.
+You may add google drive (or whichever service you use) links to a task's description as an alternative.

 ## Features
 - Add, edit, and delete tasks

 - Attach files to tasks (images, documents, etc.)

 - Set due date for tasks

 - Drag-and-drop to reorder tasks

 - Mark tasks as completed and view them in a separate section

 - Search tasks by title or description

 - Color-code tasks

 - Import and export lists as JSON files for backup and/or transfer

 - Preference to toggle autosaving of attachments

 - Preference for light/dark mode

-- Fully client-side, so your data never gets sent over the internet
+- **Fully client-side, so your data never gets sent over the internet**

 ## Usage
 Access the site [https://todo.polimorph.dev](https://todo.polimorph.dev).
 All data is stored locally in your browser.